wacncontent/CustomizeTool/removeCommentOutput/articles/media-services/media-services-dotnet-creating-live-encoder-enabled-channel.md

 ##Considerations

 - Currently, the max recommended duration of a live event is 8 hours.
-Please contact amslived at WindowsAzure.cn if you need to run a Channel for longer periods of time.
+Please contact amslived at Microsoft.com if you need to run a Channel for longer periods of time.
 - Make sure to have at least one streaming reserved unit on the streaming endpoint from which you want to stream content.

 ##Download sample

-Get and run a sample from [here](http://azure.microsoft.com/documentation/samples/media-services-dotnet-encode-live-stream-with-ams-clear/).
+Get and run a sample from [here](https://azure.microsoft.com/documentation/samples/media-services-dotnet-encode-live-stream-with-ams-clear/).

 ##Set up for development with Media Services SDK for .NET